 The members DPS-SPA hosted the Open Conversation Series about racism and inequality.
 The main motivation for having these Open Conversation Series were inspired by the events that led to the #ShutDownAcademia #ShutDownSTEM strike.
 Our aim is to engage the DPS and Mount Sinai community in a conversation about systemic racism in science and learn from the experience of established scientists.

-In 2020, in the wake of the death of George Floyd and the height of the Black Lives Matter Movement, the DPS-SPA team launched the first of its diversity initiatives with the first “Open Conversation” series on racism and inequality with the Dean of the DPS, Dr. Ming-Ming Zhou.
+In 2020, in the wake of the death of George Floyd and the height of the Black Lives Matter Movement, the DPS-SPA team launched the first of its diversity initiatives with the first “Open Conversation” series on racism and inequality with the Chair of the DPS, Dr. Ming-Ming Zhou.

-Dr. Zhou talked about his role as the Dean to enhance diversity at the department and make the department more inclusive.
+Dr. Zhou talked about his role as the Chair to enhance diversity at the department and make the department more inclusive.
 The DPS-SPA will continue to provide forums for open discussions on topics related to race and diversity by continuing to have these “Open Conversations”.